Sage/sinject/README.md

 The registration mode can be set by specifying **true** or **false** to the *'single_instance'* argument of the containers register method.

-Dependencies that require custom initialization can be registered with an initialization block to creates the dependency, this allows you more control over how the dependency is create:
+Dependencies that require custom initialization can be registered with an initialization block to handle creation of the dependency, this allows you more control over how the dependency is created:

-    #register your dependencies
     container.register(:cache_store, RedisCacheStore, true) do
         instance = RedisCacheStore.new
         instance.host = 'http://localhost'